 You don't want to start shopping around purely on price.
 Prioritise putting your heart and soul first, that is where satisfaction will come from.
 Start with searching for wedding photographers whose work you love.
 This way you will more likely end up having the pictures you wished for.

 Most other things we invest in for a wedding will disappear the next day.
 Flowers die, food gets eaten, the music fades, decoration gets thrown away.
 Make sure you don't cut back on your only tangible memories from this wonderful day of your lives.

 Make your budget match your expectations, not the other way around.

 Pick photographers based on their work and services

 Check reviews, testimonials, portfolios and as many pictures as you have time and patience for.
 Search for relevant images, those that match your planned wedding"s settings; the location, season, venue, lighting, events, programmes.

 Make sure that you also see full weddings and their recent work.
-This can give you a better picture of their work than portfolios that are a collection of best images from numerous weddings.
+This can give you a better picture of their work than portfolios that are a collection of the best images from numerous weddings.